Sync your calendar with computer programs

 - Paste the link or upload the file as directed by your other calendar application.

-Note: Only you should know the Private Address for your calendar.
+Note: Only you should know the Secret Address for your calendar.
 Don’t share this address with other people.
-If you accidentally shared your calendar's Private Address, click Reset Private URLs to create a new Private Address.
+If you accidentally shared your calendar's Secret Address, click Reset to create a new Secret Address.

-If you're using a Google Apps account for work or school, administrators might change the sharing settings for your calendars.
-If you don't see the Private Address, ask your domain administrator for help.
+If you're using a Google account for work, school, or other organization, your admin might have changed the sharing settings for your calendar.
+If you can't find the Secret Address, learn how to ask your admin for help.

-The "Calendar Address" is for sharing publicly, but the "Private Address" next to it isn't meant to be shared with anyone.
+The "Calendar Address" is for sharing publicly, but the "Secret Address" next to it isn't meant to be shared with anyone.
 Learn more about the Calendar Address.